vbaliga/vbaliga.github.io/_posts/2019-12-06-multiple-sequences-genes-from-genbank-in-r-purrr.md

     })
 ```

-Which reports to us each time the call completes and the rate delay kicks in:
+Which reports to us each time the call completes and the delay kicks in:

     ## Retrying in 2 seconds.
     ## Retrying in 2 seconds.